jamadden/zpt-docs/docs/tales.rst

 python expressions
   execute a Python expression

+.. _tales-builtin-names:

 Built-in Names
 --------------

-These are the names always available to TALES expressions in Zope:
+These are the names always available to TALES expressions:

 :nothing: special value used by to represent a *non-value* (e.g. void,
 		  None, Nil, NULL).